-7. Fails or declines to take a second test the employer or the collector has directed you to take;
+7. Fails or declines to take an additional test the employer or the collector has directed the employee to take;

-8. Fails to undergo a medical examination or evaluation, as directed by the MRO as part of the verification process, or as directed by the DER;
+8. Fails to undergo a medical examination or evaluation, as directed by the MRO as part of the verification process, or as directed by the DER, or as part of the insufficient breath procedures.